SPATIAL 7008 - Earth Observation

 Learning & Teaching ModesThe course consists of:

-The program is organised so that lectures provide background concepts, theory and applications of remote sensing, and are closely followed by practical sessions that implement these methods using image analysis software.
+The program is organised so that modules provide background concepts, theory and applications of remote sensing, and are closely followed by practical sessions that implement these methods using image analysis software.
 I'm using the term 'modules' instead of 'lectures', because I'm hoping to make them more interactive, and want to avoid the sleep-inducing-term 'lecture'.
 I'll work in as much interaction and as many practical demonstrations of principles as I have time.

-It is important to attend the lectures or listen to the recorded lecture materials prior to the corresponding practical session.
-The practical exercises will be difficult to understand without this background, and neither I nor your demonstrators will bring you up to speed on the content you should have covered prior to practical.
+It is ESSENTIAL to attend the modules or listen to the recorded materials prior to the corresponding practical session.
+The practical exercises will be difficult without this background, and neither I nor your demonstrators will bring you up to speed on the content you should have covered prior to practical.

 The assignments draw on knowledge and skills covered in several lectures and practicals, with additional interpretation, synthesis and presentation.
 If you attend and complete the exercises during practical sessions, you will have achieved much of the work required for the assignments.